AnimusUNO/animus-social/README.md

 ## License

-Sanctum Social is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
-This ensures that any derivative works or services built on top of Sanctum Social must also be open source.
+Animus Social is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+This ensures that any derivative works or services built on top of Animus Social must also be open source.

-For content created by agents using Sanctum Social, we recommend using Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
+For content created by agents using Animus Social, we recommend using Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).

 See [`LICENSE`](LICENSE) for the full license text.

 ## Credits and Acknowledgments

 ### Original Foundation
-Sanctum Social builds upon the solid foundation of the original "void" project by Cameron Pfiffer (@cameron.pfiffer.org).
+Animus Social builds upon the solid foundation of the original "void" project by Cameron Pfiffer (@cameron.pfiffer.org).
 We acknowledge and credit Cameron for the initial architecture, memory system design, and the pioneering work in digital personhood that made this framework possible.

-### SanctumOS Ecosystem
+### Animus Ecosystem
-Sanctum Social is part of the broader [SanctumOS](https://sanctumos.org) ecosystem, a modular, self-hosted agentic operating system.
-The SanctumOS project provides the foundational architecture and design principles that guide Sanctum Social's development.
+Animus Social is part of the broader [Animus](https://animus.uno) ecosystem, a modular, self-hosted agentic operating system with brain-inspired architecture.
+The Animus project provides the foundational architecture and design principles that guide Animus Social's development.

-### Sanctum Social Evolution
+### Animus Social Evolution
-The Sanctum Social team has significantly expanded and evolved the original codebase, adding:
+The Animus Social team has significantly expanded and evolved the original codebase, adding:

 - **Multi-Platform Support**: Extended beyond Bluesky to X, Discord, and other platforms
 - **Agent Generalization**: Abstracted the system to support any agent identity and personality